warslett/table-builder/docs/en/getting_started.md

 $column->setSortToggle('sort_name');
 ```
 Then map the sort toggle on your data adapter.
 Different data adapters map sort toggles in different ways.
 For example
-DoctrineOrmAdapter maps sort toggles to a field which will be used in the "order by" clause on the query:
+DoctrineOrmAdapter maps sort toggles to a field in the query which will then be used in the "order by" clause:
 ```php
 $dataAdapter->mapSortToggle('sort_name', 'u.name');
 ```